tiagolr/dconsole/README.md

 * Register new commands that respond to user input.

-**Major Changes**
-V 4.0.0
-* Renamed GameConsole/GConsole to TheConsole or DConsole
-* Lib classes starting with GC renamed to DC
-* Switched to hscript as default interp
-* Added command registering
-* Small fixes and improvements
-* Aliases are sanitized and guaranteed to be unique
-* Autocomplete removed temporarily.
+**Latest Version - 4.1 **
+* Console supports multiple instances
+* Console(s) can be added to sprites other than stage.
+* Console resizes when stage resizes.
+* Added custom key combinations to toggle console, monitor and profiler.
+* Functions, like commands, also support description.

-For more changes or other versions, see CHANGELOG. <br/><br/>
+For more changes or other versions, see [CHANGELOG](https://github.com/ProG4mr/dconsole/blob/master/CHANGELOG). <br/><br/>
 The console uses **openfl** and supports multiple targets (**flash**, **cpp** and **neko**).<br/>
 Multiple rendering devices and html5 may be availibe in time.